 You will need a person or team of people to conduct move-out inspections.

 This person is your go-to person for boots on the ground.
-If possible, use the same person who showed you the property and did the move-in inspection when you first rented it.
+Use the same person who showed you the property and did the move-in inspection when you first rented it.
 This could be a friend, family member, the relative of a contractor, or the leasing agent.

-You could have the tenants do a walk-through of the property a few days before they move out.
-They can then explain to the tenants what they need to do to receive their full security deposit refund.
+A walk-through of the property with the tenants a few days before they move out can allow for an explanation of what is required to receive a full security deposit refund.

 The residents can schedule a time for the formal move-out inspection a few days after they have moved out.